e-commerceinternational-marketing

-Spain’s ecommerce market is one of the newest – yet most dynamic and thriving – in Europe, and a leader in the Southern Europe region.
-For these reasons, foreign businesses that plan to expand their online activities to other countries should look at the Spanish market.
-In this article, we will explore the main online shopping trends in Spain, as well as reveal the most popular ecommerce platforms and categories in the country.
+The Spain e-commerce market is one of the newest, yet most dynamic and thriving, in Europe, and a leader in the Southern Europe region.
+For these reasons, foreign businesses that plan to expand their online activities to other countries should look closely at the Spanish market.
+In this article, we will explore the main online shopping trends in Spain, as well as reveal the most popular platforms and categories in the country for 2025.

 Gaasly is a local digital marketing agency with Spanish consultants.
-We do online marketing to help your company generates more sales in Spain.
+We do online marketing to help your company generate more sales in Spain.
 Feel free to reach out if you want to be assisted in your expansion in Spain with highly skilled local professionals.
-In the meanwhile, enjoy your reading with a warm coffee ☕️
+In the meanwhile, enjoy your reading with a warm coffee.

-If you plan to sell to Spanish people and grow online, it’s essential to better understand who these people are, what they are looking for, and why they buy on the web.
+If you plan to sell to Spanish people and grow online, it is essential to better understand who these people are, what they are looking for, and why they buy on the web.
+The Spain business to consumer e commerce market has grown significantly, with revenue projected to reach new heights in 2025.
+Statistics from Landmark Global research show that, typically, online shoppers in Spain fall between the ages of 25 and 49, are university-educated, come from the middle class, live in cities, and work full-time.

-However, something even more interested was unearthed: the fact that many Spanish consumers do not finalise their online purchases, even once they have placed the desired items in their shopping basket.
-Why this habit?
+However, something even more interesting was unearthed.
+The fact remains that many Spanish consumers do not finalise their online purchases, even once they have placed the desired items in their shopping basket.
+Why does this habit persist in the Spain ecommerce market?

-The most important reasons that explain incomplete online transactions:
+The most important reasons that explain incomplete online transactions include the following factors.

 • The free shipping option is not available